Skip to content

 what are gas logs

-Most gas logs are designed to make gas fireplaces more aesthetic, rather than being built for warmth.
+Most vented gas logs are designed to make gas fireplaces more aesthetic, rather than being built for warmth.
 While gas logs do emit a bit of heat, it is not on the same level as a built-in gas fireplace or gas insert.
 Just like their real wood counterparts, much of the heat generated from a gas log set goes out the chimney.
 However, compared to built-in gas fireplaces or gas inserts, gas logs are considerably cheaper, and may be a more attractive option for those on smaller budgets.
+Ventless logs on the other hand do provide heat, but with much smaller and less realistic looking flames.

 There are many benefits of using a gas log fireplace as opposed to a real wood-burning fireplace.
 These include: